Who We Are

 CMP’s Founding Advisory Board provides strategic guidance to expand access to mindfulness, supporting our mission to address the mental health crisis and build resilient communities.

-In Fairfield County, access to mental well-being isn’t available to everyone.
+In Fairfield County, access to tools that support mental well-being isn’t readily available for all.
 Your support helps bridge the gap—ensuring everyone has the tools to heal, connect, and thrive.
 It’s a simple yet powerful investment in community well-being.